gmalim/NBA_analysis/README_PlayerAwards.md

 ## NBA Player Awards predictions for 2018

 At the time of writing the NBA Player Awards for 2018 have not been awarded yet.
-The predicted NBA MVP, ROY and DPOY candidate Top-3s, based on 2000-2018 data, are listed below in order of the median predicted AVS rank over all selected models.
+The top-3 predicted NBA MVP, ROY and DPOY candidates based on 2000-2018 data are listed below in order of the median predicted AVS rank over all selected models.

 - ### NBA Most Valuable Player 2018: